-- Adobe Connect: suggested by UIBK; can be directly integrated into OLAT as part of the virtual classroom course element, but also used in a stand-alone manner; limited use under Linux (further information on Linux). - Easyconference (hosted by UIBK): browser-based video-conferencing based on Jitsi Meet, no limit regarding the number of participants (screen-sharing also possible); password can be set for a meeting. - Google Hangouts Meet: browser-based video-conferencing for up to 100 participants if used with Google's gsuite for education - Google Hangout: browser-based video-conferencing for up to 25 people; a comparison between Hangout and Meet can be found here - Twitch: screencast and video conferencing (mostly used for gamers); unlimited number of participants. - Zoom: unrestricted for schools and universities, might need to apply for lifting the limit.
-Please note that Zoom uses US servers and there are privacy concerns and there have been issues with people joining meetings that are not sufficiently protected by a secure password (source)
+- Adobe Connect (as suggested by UIBK); can be directly integrated into OLAT as part of the virtual classroom course element, but also used in a stand-alone manner; limited use under Linux (further information on Linux). - Easyconference (by UIBK): browser-based video-conferencing based on Jitsi Meet, no limit regarding the number of participants (screen-sharing also possible); password can be set for a meeting. - Google Hangouts Meet: browser-based video-conferencing for up to 100 participants if used with Google's gsuite for education - Google Hangout: browser-based video-conferencing for up to 25 people; a comparison between Hangout and Meet can be found here - Zoom video meetings restricted to 40 minutes unrestricted for schools and universities, might need to apply for lifting the limit (please note that Zoom uses US servers and there are some privacy concerns and there have been issues with people joining meetings that are not sufficiently protected by a secure password (source)); requires installing Zoom software - Twitch screencast and video conferencing (mostly used for gamers); unlimited number of participants.

-Last update: 2020/07/13 14:06
+Last update: 2020/04/14 10:44